tessam30/Bangladesh/PreliminaryVariableList.md

 5/c04: length of unemployment

 *Asset vectors*
-7/d1_02: These will be used to create a wealth index based on factor analysis.
+7-11/d1_02: These will be used to create a indices based on factor analysis.
+**Tropical livestock units cannot be calculated b/c in module d1, question q1_01, code 41 does not include animal names!**
 12/e01
 12/e02
 13/f01